Dangers of AR500 Plates for Body Armor

 A word about the dangers of AR500 - steel plate based "personal armor" - Coated or Non-coated

 We fully understand the obvious attraction for those selling AR500 steel (Targets) as Body Armor.
 Of course, it is the exceedingly low cost which quite obviously generates high-profit margins for them.
-The fact is, metallic armor plate was never intended for use on humans.
+The fact is, metallic armor plate was never intended for use on humans AS BODY ARMOR!
 Unless you are Clint Eastwood of course!

-In conjunction with MechArmor Defense Systems I have designed and extensively tested several hard armor systems, and up-armor vehicle add-ons using MIL-A-12560, MIL-DTL-46177, and MIL-DTL-46100 for various applications on U.S. military contract and for private armored vehicle companies.
+In conjunction with other companies we have designed and extensively tested several hard armor systems, and up-armor vehicle add-ons using MIL-A-12560, MIL-DTL-46177, and MIL-DTL-46100 for various applications on U.S. military contract and for private armored vehicle companies.

 Unlike the commercial AR500 material, these highly controlled materials listed above require U.S State Department clearance in order to gain access to them for hard armor applications and sales.
-I could have just as easily used this exceedingly outstanding alloy for personal ballistic vest plates, some of which can even defeat up to .50 cal.
-However, I did not and would not because steel plate is great for use as a target to shoot at, but never as body armor outside of the most extreme and "temporary" life threatening situation.
+I could have just as easily used this exceedingly outstanding alloy for personal ballistic vest plates, some of which can even defeat up to .50 Cal.
+However, I did not and would not because steel plate is great for use as a target to shoot at, but never as body armor outside of the most extreme and "temporary" life-threatening situations.

 OK then, so why do you think it’s appropriate to hang that same steel plate/target on our chest and back?

-Projectile frag-splatter and ricochet are of course the main issues, the secondary issue is known as "spall", the reaction which occurs on the backside of any metallic plate which is hit with enough focused force, which then turns portions of the back side of that plate into small high-velocity shrapnel.
+Projectile frag-splatter and Ricochet are of course the main issues, the secondary issue is known as "Spall", the reaction which occurs on the backside of any metallic plate which is hit with enough focused force, which then turns portions of the back side of that plate into small high-velocity shrapnel fragments.

 Energy Shock-Wave Dissipation!

-Now let us talk about how steel plates/targets do NOT do much in the way of mitigating all of that ballistic energy from continuing straight into your torso!
+Now let us talk about how steel plates/targets do NOT do much in the way of mitigating that ballistic energy from continuing straight into your torso!

-We now have these alleged Body-Armor companies marketing their AR500 plates coated with truck bed-liner to dispel the aforementioned (front side) ballistic fragmentation (wounding) issues which have come to light since I began ragging on the issue two years ago.
-Ironically, it was me through MechArmor Defense Systems who originally brought this simple and effective Polyurethane application idea to the U.S Army during our first "Top-Gunner Turret" system contract in 2004.
+We now have these alleged Body-Armor companies marketing their AR500 plates coated with truck bed-liner to dispel the aforementioned (front side) ballistic fragmentation (wounding) issues which have come to light since I began pointing out the obvious on the issue two years ago.

 Bed-liner WILL NOT mitigate any substantial "impact side" bullet fragmentation from wounding or killing you, or someone next to you upon impact.
 I will also warn you against believing the haphazard, and totally uncontrolled ballistic tests you may find these companies producing as proof for this (impact side) magic Bed-liner solution via the YouTube world academy.

-The reason these other Body-Armor companies cannot use or sell you the MIL-Spec plate we use for vehicle armor ONLY, is because they are not cleared by the U.S. State Dept. to buy, use, or sell it; as previously mentioned it is a highly controlled material.
-We however could easily offer people Body-Armor based on any of these very specialized materials, but we will not.
+Not that using our far higher technology metallic armor plates as personal body armor would be any better or safer; the reason these other Body-Armor companies cannot use or sell you the MIL-Spec plate we use for vehicle armor ONLY is because they are not cleared by the U.S. State Dept. to buy, transport, use, or sell it; as previously mentioned, those are highly controlled armor material types.
+We, however, could easily offer people Body-Armor based on any of these very specialized materials and expand our profit margin greatly, but we will not.

 Your Body Armor doesn't only have to stop penetration, it has to absorb impact energy and hopefully without injuring or killing the person standing near you by the ricochet!